converged-computing/lammps-stream-ml/README.md

  - [Building Containers](docs/containers.md): the first prototype to see if the idea had feet, running a server and having a client create models, train, and predict using it.
  - [Kubernetes](docs/kubernetes.md): deploying the ml-server to kubernetes and running actual lammps alongside it, in a Singularity container, training and testing and calculating accuracy for three models.
+ - [Usernetes](docs/usernetes.md): the same, but move into usernetes with flux.

 ### TODO

 These are next steps I want to do, after I have the automated builds.